 What Would a Trade Look Like?

 As always, there are a few things to consider in every trade.
 This time around, a deal wouldn’t have many obstacles.
 Rodrigues doesn’t have any trade protection and is extended through the 2026-27 season with a $3 million cap hit.
-If the Bruins are able to accrue cap space as the season goes along, they should be able to make a deal and take on his full cap hit without having to move any money out.
+If the Bruins can accrue cap space as the season goes along, they should be able to make a deal and take on his full cap hit without having to move any money out.

 Rodrigues’ playoff experience combined with his style of play could be exactly what the Bruins are looking for as they try and retool their roster and get back in the playoff picture within the next couple of seasons.
-They had a fire sale last season and brought in some players that should help them in the future, but if they don’t want to risk upsetting David Pastrnak and want to prove they are ready to get back into contention, bringing in players who cna help them win would be a promising start.
+They had a fire sale last season and brought in some players that should help them in the future, but if they don’t want to risk upsetting David Pastrnak and want to prove they are ready to get back into contention, bringing in players who can help them win would be a promising start.

 A realistic trade would likely just involve draft picks or a prospect.
 The Panthers wouldn’t be looking to bring back any money, and while they may not have much leverage if they’re forced to find a way to create cap space, the Bruins could still end up paying a pretty penny to bring him in.
-I would assume the Panthers end up trading Rodrigues in exchange for Riley Tufte, a 2028 third-round pick and a 2026 fourth-round pick.
+I would assume the Panthers end up trading Rodrigues in exchange for Riley Tufte, a 2028 third-round pick, and a 2026 fourth-round pick.

 As the 2025-26 season approaches, be sure to continue following The Hockey Writers as your source for news from around the NHL and the hockey world.